The British School Al Khubairat , Abu Dhabi – The Review

 • The curriculum is inspirational, broad and exciting providing variety, challenge and interest for children at every level of the school

-• Personal development continues to be of a "Very Good" standard.
-The British School provides a vast array of extra‐curricular clubs and visits across the arts, music and sport
+• Outstanding Child Personal Development with a vast array of extra‐curricular clubs and visits across the Arts, music and sport

 • School resources are outstanding in supporting leadership aims; buildings and facilities are outstanding in reach, scope and quality matching the very high level of investment across the whole school